ajschmidt8/grev/readme.md

 _As of right now, grev is only designed to work for Recovery Brands.
 You can fork this repo and edit [config.js](config.js) to make it work for your own company.
 You will also need to make sure your JIRA transition IDs are configured accordingly._

-Grev starts by identifying the name of the current repository you are working on.
-It then prompts the user for whose repo (i.e. _referralsolutionsgroup_'s or someone's fork) they would like to submit a pull-request (PR) to.
-Next, it prompts the user to select a base branch for the PR (this branch list is populated by using the previously selected repo and GitHub's API).
-Next, grev will open up your preferred code editor (specified in your global `.gitconfig` file, described in following section) where you can enter the text for your PR.
-The code editor will already have inserted a link to the JIRA task for convenience.
-When the code editor is closed, grev will submit the PR to GitHub, post the link in the terminal, and comment the JIRA task with the GitHub PR link.
-Next, grev will ask the user if they would like to transition the JIRA task to _In Review_.
-Then, grev will ask which members you would like to notify about the PR in Slack (pulled from the `prsChannelId` value in [config.js](config.js) via Slack API).
-Finally, grev notifies those members in Slack.
+`grev` uses [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for input and perform the following actions:

+1. Prompts the user for whether they would like to submit a pull-request (PR) to the source repo or a fork (gets available repos from GitHub API).
+2. Prompts the user for the base branch (gets available branches from GitHub API).
+3. Opens up browser to allow for code changes to be reviewed against base branch.
+4. Prompts user for whether or not they would like to proceed after viewing changes.
+If yes, `grev` continues.
+If no, `grev` exits.
+5. Opens up user's default code editor (as configured in next section) so they can enter PR body (in markdown format) for GitHub.
+The code editor will already have inserted a link to the JIRA task for convenience. `grev` will continue once code editor is closed.
+6. Submits the PR to GitHub and posts the PR link in both the terminal window and as a comment in the JIRA task.
+7. Prompts the user for whether they would like to transition the JIRA task status to _In Review_.
+8. Prompts the user for which co-workers in Slack they would like to notifiy about the PR (pulls users from Slack API).
+9. Posts a link to the GitHub PR in the `frontend-prs` Slack channel and tags the users specified in the previous step.

 ## Installation and Use